Flow Science Releases FLOW-3D V8.2 for CFD

 A new STL reader has been developed which is more stable and accurate, especially when working with complex objects.
 Also, it can now process STL files in 3D cylindrical geometry.
 The topographical file reader has been improved to eliminate most problems with artifacts, defects and other inaccuracies.

-Flow Science has commenced shipment of the new release to customers under
+Flow Science has commenced shipment of the new release to customers under maintenance contracts.

 Flow Science, Inc. is a privately held software company specializing in high fidelity fluid dynamics modeling software for industrial and scientific applications worldwide.
 Flow Science has Associates for FLOW-3D sales and support in Japan, Germany, Korea, Finland, Norway, Russia, Hong Kong, Taiwan, Spain, Italy, Canada and India.